inasafe/inasafe/docs/source/riab.rst

 Class: Riab
 ===============================

-This page contains the documentation for the  Risk-In-A-Box code **riab** class.
+This page contains the documentation for the  Risk-In-A-Box code **Riab** class.

-.. automodule:: riab
+.. autoclass:: riab.Riab
       :members: